edkennard/rekordbox-repair/README.md

 ## rekordbox Repair

 ### Introduction
 rekordbox Repair is designed to help users of Pioneer's rekordbox DJ software fix problems with their rekordbox collections, as well as keep them clean on an ongoing basis.
-I wrote it as part of some consulting work helping George Evelyn a.k.a.
+I wrote it while helping George Evelyn a.k.a.
 [Nightmares on Wax](https://nightmaresonwax.com) sort out his studio and DJ'ing computers.
-George has a MacOS rekordbox collection of around 7200 tracks and counting, so it's against that that this tool has initially been battle-tested.
+George has a macOS rekordbox collection of around 7200 tracks and counting, so it's against that this tool has initially been battle-tested.

-rekordbox Repair is a simple command line tool which works on both MacOS and Windows.
+rekordbox Repair is a simple command line tool which works on both macOS and Windows.
 It analyses an exported rekordbox collection in XML format, searches the folder on disk where your music files live, then produces the following two files:

 1. **A new rekordbox XML file** containing the repaired tracks with their correct file locations, original cue points and loops, and the playlists they belong to.
 This XML file can be loaded into rekordbox via its "rekordbox xml" area, and can be generated in two ways depending on how you want to repair your collection and playlists:
     - **Selectively repair tracks in your existing collection and playlists** - A new XML file is generated containing only the tracks the tool was able to repair, and the playlists they belong to.